ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

 2) Start the Flask Server
     - Server handles mobile app communication and triggers the listening pipeline.
-    - Once the server is running, the mobile app can send commands to start voice recording. flask_basla.txt trigger file will be created automatically to signal audio capture.
+    - Once the server is running, the mobile app can send commands to start voice recording. `flask_basla.txt` trigger file will be created automatically to signal audio capture.

 3) Authenticate the User (RFID)
     - Only authorized users can activate the system.
 Place an authorized RFID card near the reader.
     - If the UID matches a known user, the system writes `"araç çalıştı"` to `arac_durum.txt`.
     > Unauthorized cards will be rejected.
-You can edit allowed UIDs in authorized_uids.txt.
+You can edit allowed UIDs in `authorized_uids.txt`.

 4) Start Continuous Background Listener (Optional)
     - To always keep the vehicle ready for speech recognition upon valid RFID and signal:
     ```bash
     python3 canli_kayit_ve_tanima.py
     ```
-    - This script monitors flask_basla.txt.
+    - This script monitors `flask_basla.txt`.
     - When the file says "basla", it begins recording and sends audio to Whisper for transcription and to Speaker ID system for user check.

 5) Voice Command Workflow (Automatic)
     - After background listener is triggered, audio is recorded with sounddevice.
 The file is saved locally, converted to .wav, and checked with speechbrain or Resemblyzer for user identity.
     - If voice is verified, whisper transcribes the command (e.g., "engel çıkana kadar düz git").
     - GPT model parses the transcription into JSON like {"komut": "ileri_git", "kosul": "engel_algilayana_kadar"}
-    - motor_surucu.py receives the JSON and moves the vehicle accordingly.
+    - `motor_surucu.py` receives the JSON and moves the vehicle accordingly.
     - Voice feedback is generated with OpenAI TTS ("Nova") and played, e.g., "İleri gidiyorum."

 6) Monitor the System
     - All actions and logs are saved in:
-        - server_log.txt – full log
+        - `server_log.txt` – full log
-        - transkript.txt – recognized voice command
+        - `transkript.txt` – recognized voice command
         - durum.txt – current vehicle state
     - Logs can be tailed,
         ```bash